lopatnov/as-umd-module/README.md

 });
 ```

-Expected result of umdModule variable is like
+Expected result of umdModule variable is string like

 ```
 "(function (global, factory) {